Bigg Boss 13: Rashami Desai's Brother Slams Arhaan Khan; Devoleena Bhattacharjee Calls Actor A Fraud

 Dalljiet Worried About Rashami

 Dalljiet Kaur too is shocked after knowing Arhaan's truth.
-Like devo, Dalljiet too is worried about Rashami.
+Like Devo, Dalljiet too is worried about Rashami.
 But looks like Rashami has made up her mind as she forgave Arhaan in the recent episode!

 Also Read: Bigg Boss Is Not Good For Salman Khan's Health; Concerned Family Warns Him!